MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-rules-to-automatically-create-or-update-records.md

 ## Capture data from external sources

-You can also capture additional valuable customer information provided by an external application in the form of JSON (a collection of name-value pairs), and use it to enhance the quality of the target records and set various conditions in the record creation and update rules.
+You can also capture more valuable customer information provided by an external application in the form of JSON (a collection of name-value pairs), and use it to enhance the quality of the target records and set various conditions in the record creation and update rules.

 Every default (out-of-the-box) activity or custom activity has an Additional Parameters attribute.
 This attribute stores the JSON payload received from an external application.